By Eric J. Conn and Amanda R. Strainis-Walker

 - any report from an SVEP employer; or

 OSHA may (but will not necessarily) inspect reported injuries that involve:

 - amputation hazards;

 - serious hazards (i.e. explosive materials, combustible dust, falls, and heat);

 - health issues such as chemical exposures, heat stress, etc.;

 - a referral from another government agency (federal, state or local); or

 For all other types of incidents, and for those for which OSHA exercises its discretion to not inspect, OSHA will utilize its new “Rapid Response Investigation” (RRI) protocol.
 Under the RRI program, the employer will receive an RRI letter, which asks the employer to conduct an accident investigation, document the findings and corrective actions, post a copy of this letter where employees can review it, and submit the findings and corrective actions to OSHA.

 Through the first six months of the new reporting rule, OSHA initiated inspections for 35% of the reported incidents, 20% were determined to not be work-related or not covered by the new reporting requirements, and for the remaining 45%, OSHA utilized its new “Rapid Response Investigation” protocol.

-For more information about OSHA’s new Injury and Fatality Reporting rule, check out this link to a recording of a webinar about the new rule conducted as part of Conn Maciel Carey’s 2015 OSHA Webinar Series.
+For more information about OSHA’s new Injury and Fatality Reporting rule, check out this link to recordings of several webinars about OSHA’s reporting rule conducted as part of Conn Maciel Carey’s annual OSHA Webinar Series.